Top Birding Hotspots in the Wilderness

 Rocky Mountains.
 The Rockies extend through many states, each with its own hot spots.
 White-tailed ptarmigan, Lewis’s woodpeckers and black rosy-finches are among the many birding highlights.

 Big Bend National Park.
 The mountainous deserts of West Texas—and in particular the wild areas of Big Bend—make for an incredible birding destination.
-The Colima warbler and several other species are found in the U.S. only in the mountains of Big Bend, and the greater roadrunner, black-chinned sparrow and blue-throated hummingbird are not to be missed.
+A Colima warbler and several other species are found in the U.S. only in the mountains of Big Bend, and the greater roadrunner, black-chinned sparrow and blue-throated hummingbird are not to be missed.
+Discover the best birding hotspots in south Texas.

 Chiricahua National Monument.
 Southern Arizona is a mecca for birders.
 The most prized species are the elegant trogon and the magnificent hummingbird, but there are countless others to see.
 Miles of hiking trails are a big draw, too.